 - Reporting on mental health in journalism, including suicide safety guidelines

-To contact Dr. Gold for an interview, to consult with the media, or for a speaking engagement, click here.
+To contact Dr. Gold for an interview, media appearances, or for a speaking engagement, click here to get in touch.